ApplicationFlight/FlightSimulatorApp/README.md

 We wish you all a pleasant flight
  The crew
-Sara ,Eva ,Gali and Shmuel
+Sara ,Eva ,Gali and Samuel